 Cautionary statement regarding forward – looking statements

 There are a number of factors that could cause actual results and developments to differ materially from those expressed or implied by these forward-looking statements.
-These factors include, but are not limited to: regulatory approvals that may require acceptance of conditions with potential adverse impacts; risk involving our ability to realise expected benefits associated with the transactions referred to herein; and the continued growth in the market for mobile services and general economic conditions in India.
+These factors include, but are not limited to: regulatory approvals that may require acceptance of conditions with potential adverse impacts; risk involving our ability to realise expected benefits associated with the transactions referred to herein; our ability successfully to integrate the operations of Tele2 Italy and Tele2 Spain with our own operations, the continued growth in the market for broadband services in Italy and Spain and general economic conditions in those regions.

 In addition to the factors noted above, please refer to documents Vodafone Group Plc has filed with, or otherwise furnished to, the US Securities and Exchange Commission (the “SEC”) under the US Securities Exchange Act of 1934, including the Annual Report on Form 20-F for the year ended 31 March 2007 and subsequently furnished Form 6-Ks (which are available at the SEC’s Internet site (http://www.sec.gov), for additional factors, risks and uncertainties that could cause actual results and developments to differ materially from the expectations disclosed or implied within the forward-looking statements made herein.
 No assurances can be given that the forward-looking statements in this release will be realised.
 All written or oral forward-looking statements attributable to Vodafone Group Plc, any members of Vodafone Group or persons acting on our behalf are expressly qualified in their entirety by the factors referred to above.
 Vodafone Group Plc does not undertake, and specifically disclaims, any obligation to update or revise these forward-looking statements, whether as a result of new information, future developments or otherwise.